cubedium/modulang/README.md

 ;            : closes any block, currently closes loops, set digit blocks, and comments
 ```

-## Current Flags
+## How to use
 ```
+Usage:
+  modulang <filename> [OPTIONS]

+Options:
   --debug            : turns on debug mode, which prints debug information to the console --verbose          : turns on verbose mode, currently the only usage is to print extra debug information.
 Debug mode has to be on for it to work
   --verbose-debug    : turns on both verbose and debug mode --advance-on-enter : a debugging tool which continues to the next instruction once you press enter --slow             : a debugging tool which slows down the program to do one instruction per second --input <input>    : gives some input to be ran.
 It is a good idea to have the input in quotes --file <filename>  : gives a file to be ran
+  --help             : shows this help information
 ```